Pledge to Net Zero...

 We are in a Climate and Environmental Emergency, with time running out to address the many challenges that lie in front of us.

-Pledge signatories commit to:
+Pledge signatories commit to the following:

-Publicly report greenhouse gas emissions and progress against this target each year
+2. Publicly report greenhouse gas emissions and progress against this target each year.

-Publish one piece of research/thought-leadership each year on practical steps to delivering an economy in line with climate science and in support of net zero carbon.
+3. Publish one piece of research/thought-leadership each year on practical steps to delivering an economy in line with climate science and in support of net zero carbon.
 Alternatively, signatories may choose to provide mentoring and support for smaller signatory companies in setting targets, reporting and meeting the requirements of the pledge.

-The initiative has been developed by the environmental services sector with the aim of making the sector a leader for taking action on climate change.
+The initiative has been developed by the environmental sector with the aim of making the wider sector a leader for taking action on climate change.
 It was co-founded by the Society for the Environment (SocEnv), the Association for Consultancy and Engineering (ACE), the Institute of Environmental Management and Assessment (IEMA) and the Environmental Industries Commission (EIC), together with leading environmental consultancies WSP and AECOM.